 Mr. Sketch Markers

 There is another brand of marker that I have always loved and still keep in my home and use daily, but when it comes to anchor charts, there is no better marker than a Mr. Sketch Marker!
-My first school I ever taught at introduced them to me because they stocked them for us!!
+The first school I ever taught at introduced them to me because they stocked them for us!!
 Isn’t that incredible?!
 THESE lasted a while on our anchor charts as we kept them up most of the year.

 We used a date stamp every day of writer’s workshop!
 At the beginning of the year, I walked around and stamped each child’s writing.
-Eventually there would be a table manager who would do this.
+Eventually, there would be a table manager who would do this.
 Using THIS date stamp saved so much time for little writers!